Moonipur/Classify_Annotation/README.md

 # Classify_Annotation

-  CNV_annotation is a software suite script that uses the ACE and ClassifyCNV packages for annotating gains and losses of CNV and predicting list of dosage-sensitive genes that affect as pathogenic variant.
+  CNV_annotation is a software suite script that uses the ACE and ClassifyCNV packages for annotating gains and losses of CNVs and predicting list of dosage-sensitive genes that affect as pathogenic variant.

 # Installation: